Virgin Galactic: LauncherOne

-LauncherOne was an orbital launch vehicle that Virgin Galactic had begun working on by late 2008, with the technical specifications defined in some detail in late 2009.
+LauncherOne was an orbital launch vehicle that Virgin Galactic started working on in 2008, with the technical specifications defined in some detail in late 2009.
 The LauncherOne configuration was proposed to be an expendable, two-stage, liquid-fueled rocket, envisaged to be air-launched from a White Knight Two.
 This would make it a similar configuration to that used by Orbital Sciences' Pegasus, or a smaller version of the StratoLaunch.

 LauncherOne was publicly announced in July 2012.
 It was intended to launch "smallsat" payloads of 200 kg into Earth orbit.
 Several commercial customers initially contracted for launches, including GeoOptics, Skybox Imaging, Spaceflight Services, and Planetary Resources.
 Both Surrey Satellite Technology and Sierra Nevada Space Systems began developing satellite buses "optimized to the design of LauncherOne".

 In 2015, Virgin Galactic established a 150000 sqft research, development, and manufacturing center for LauncherOne at the Long Beach Airport.
 The company reported in March 2015 that they were on schedule to begin test flights of LauncherOne with its Newton 3 engine by the end of 2016.
 On 25 June 2015, the company signed a contract with OneWeb Ltd. for 39 satellite launches for its satellite constellation with an option for an additional 100 launches.

 In March 2017, Virgin Galactic spun off its 200-member LauncherOne team into a new company called Virgin Orbit.
 Virgin Orbit went bankrupt in 2023 after a few space launches.